farvardin/binaural-synth/README.md

 You can use the binaural-synth with the pd-pulp VST, but it's not working correctly at the moment (you have to rename the virtual knobs to pdpulp_p1 *_p2... etc and change use a midi keyboard).

 ### Android and iOS

  * There is a droidparty_main.pd which you can used as a standalone Pd app, or on Android with the [PdDroidParty](http://www.droidparty.net/) app.
 It should also work with [PdParty on iOS](https://github.com/danomatika/PdParty).

-Just load the binaural.zip file found in the release tab.
+Just get the binaural.zip file found in the release tab and put the extracted content (folder "binaural") into /storage/emulated/0/Android/data/cx.mccormick.pddroidparty/files on your Android device.

 ![](binaural_screenshot_android.jpg)

  * There is also a mobmuplat.mmp file which you can use with [MobMuPlat](http://danieliglesia.com/mobmuplat/) (Mobile Music Platform).
 This template is not much developped, but it can be used as a basis.
 You can load this file along the Pd files on your smartphone.

 ## Licence